- Large numbers of military men were transported by rail throughout the United States during the First World War (1917-1919)

 - (Appears to be mailed by civilian "Hugo" after letter handed to them by the soldier "Edward")

-Postcard from Wounded Returning Soldier in a special hospital car
+Postcard from Wounded Soldier

 Postcard from Wounded Soldier in a Hospital Car